hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/unittest.md

 <p><b>TestSuite :</b></p>
-This class allows individual tests and test suites to be aggregrated
+This class allows individual tests and test suites to be aggregrated.
+It acts like a collection container.

 <p><b>TestLoader :</b></p>